A non-Lorentzian model for strong exciton-plasmon coupling: Introduction

-On the other hand, for molecular excitons coupled to a cavity mode, the accurate spectral weight of polaritonic bands in the emission spectra is obtained by incorporating excitations of vibronic modes within quantum master equation approach, \cite{garsia-vidal-njp15, aizpurua-optica18}.
-For plasmonic systems characterized by a frequency-dependent complex dielectric function $\varepsilon (\omega)=\varepsilon'(\omega)+i\varepsilon''(\omega)$ of host metal, the emission spectra with accurate spectral weight distribution have been obtained \cite{shahbazyan-prb22} within macroscopic quantum electrodynamics approach \cite{welsch-pra98,philbin-njp10}, adopted to metal-dielectric structures supporting LSPs \cite{shahbazyan-prb21}, by accounting for temporal dispersion in the LSP optical dipole moment.
-However, such quantum approaches require extensive numerical efforts and therefore are not easily suitable for modeling of experimental optical spectra.
+On the other hand, for molecular excitons coupled to a cavity mode, the accurate spectral weight of polaritonic bands in the emission spectra was obtained within the quantum master equation approach by incorporating the excitation of the vibronic modes accompanying the emission \cite{garsia-vidal-njp15, aizpurua-optica18}.
+For plasmonic systems characterized by a frequency-dependent complex dielectric function $\varepsilon (\omega)=\varepsilon'(\omega)+i\varepsilon''(\omega)$ of host metal, the emission spectra with accurate spectral weight distribution have been obtained \cite{shahbazyan-prb22} within the macroscopic quantum electrodynamics approach \cite{welsch-pra98,philbin-njp10}, adopted to metal-dielectric structures supporting LSPs \cite{shahbazyan-prb21}.
+However, such quantum approaches require extensive numerical efforts that are feasible for specific system geometry and, therefore, are not easily suitable for modeling of experimental optical spectra of hybrid plasmonic systems involving metallic nanostructures of arbitrary and often irregular shape.